Mazerien/Visualisierung-NS-Zwangsarbeit/README.md

 ## Containerization
 Install Docker and docker-compose.
-Current containerization supports an empty PostgreSQL database on port TCP/5432 as well as the Flask app on TCP/5000.
+Current containerization supports an empty PostgreSQL database on TCP/5432 as well as the Flask app on TCP/5000.
 Create container: `docker compose up --build`
+Run container: `docker compose up -d`

 ## Dotenv Schema
 Create these files and fill them with data.
-### .db.env
+### .env
 ```
 POSTGRES_USER=
 POSTGRES_PASSWORD=